ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - a - React - State hook and events.md

+## Exercise: buttons to change theme

+2 buttons:
+- "switch to light theme"
+- "switch to dark theme"

+How we can solve it (think with students)
+- we can have `<div className="light">` and `<div className="dark">`
+- it is information that changes over time + we want to reflect it in our JSX -> we will need state
+- where we should store it (easiest option atm is in `App.js`)

+Question:
+- can we just not change a "normal" variable (ie. do we need state?)
+- doesn't it switch back to the initial value

 ## BEFORE BREAK

 - Start next app with CRA
   `npx create-react-app popcorn-time`

 ## EXTRA

+- Mention: in a component we can have multiple stateful variables

-Functional update:
+- Functional update:
   - Why should I use a function if the new state depends on the previous?
 Example: https://stackoverflow.com/a/57828519/11298742